alondraborja/User_Registration/README.md

-A MERN project wherin it gathers various user information such as name, email and gender.
+A MERN project wherein it gathers various user information such as name, email and gender.

 In this project, you can:
 - add a new user